jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 ## 3️⃣ Install 'The LaZagne Project' from AlessandroZ's GitHub
 LaZagne is an open-source application that is used to retrieve passwords stored on a local computer.
 It is a form of malware, but since we are using a VM with nothing personable on it, it will just be used to flag our detection rule on LimaCharlie.
-- **Review Source Code / Download here: [https://github.com/AlessandroZ/LaZagne](https://github.com/AlessandroZ/LaZagne)**
+**Review Source Code / Download here: [https://github.com/AlessandroZ/LaZagne](https://github.com/AlessandroZ/LaZagne)**

-1. If you attempt to install LaZagne, it will be blocked by Windows Security. **Disable Windows Security** by turning off **real-time protection** under **Virus & Threat Protection** settings on YOUR VM.
+1. If you attempt to install LaZagne, it will be blocked by Windows Security. **Disable Windows Security** by turning off **real-time protection** under **Virus & Threat Protection** settings on ***THE VIRTUAL MACHINE***.

 2. Install LaZagne from the link listed above.
 If prompted to keep the file, select "keep anyway".
    - *If it still fails to download, you can add exclusions for the Downloads folder or your entire drive if need be on Windows Defender.*

 3. In the downloads folder, shift and right click to open an administrator PowerShell window in your directory.

 4. Execute ```.\LaZagne.exe``` so LimaCharlie can detect it:
 <img width="1508" height="831" alt="Screenshot 2025-11-08 120656" src="https://github.com/user-attachments/assets/3151fc58-9c17-4462-9e43-035e9a27438e" />

-5. You can view LimaCharlie detections under the Timeline tab:
+5. You can view the LaZagne detection on LimaCharlie under the timeline tab:
 <img width="2065" height="350" alt="Screenshot 2025-11-08 120921" src="https://github.com/user-attachments/assets/352aae3d-25d0-4382-b8c7-7c48f71e24be" />

 - - -

-## 4️⃣ Create Detection & Response Rule for LaZagne.exe
+## 4️⃣ Create a Detection & Response (D&R) Rule for LaZagne.exe
 In LimaCharlie, we want to create a **detection and response rule** to **automate the process of identifying threats and taking immediate action to mitigate them**.
 This rule will also be utilized for our webhooks in our Tine's SOAR later on.

 1. To create a D&R rule, open the main dashboard for LimaCharlie and select the **automation tab**.
 Then click **D&R rules**.

 2. Click on the "new rule" button in the top right corner.
 Under your new rule, you can either create your own LaZagne detection rule from scratch or utilize a template of a previously existing rule and adjust the values.
-But for convenience, I will list my rule for copy and pasting:
+This was my detection and response rule:

+      NOTE: *You can press "test event" at the bottom of the page to test if the rule is functioning properly.*

 <img width="691" height="769" alt="Screenshot 2025-11-08 123127" src="https://github.com/user-attachments/assets/7629a606-f5e6-4f37-b9af-452a3747e203" />